 About the Liberty Medal

 The Liberty Medal was established in 1988 to commemorate the bicentennial of the U.S. Constitution.
 Given annually, the medal honors men and women of courage and conviction who strive to secure the blessings of liberty to people around the globe.
-Seven recipients of the medal subsequently have won the Nobel Peace Prize.
+A full list of all past recipients is available here: constitutioncenter.org/liberty-medal/recipients.

 About the National Constitution Center